AbhishekRanjan30/JAVA_PROGRAMS/README.md

-# JAVA_PROGRAMS :- Spiral Matrics
+# JAVA_PROGRAMS :-

+#Program 1 :- Spiral Matrices
-This is basically a program which is used to Print an array in an Spiral Order ..
-This is very important you can say, because this help you to think about the logic of it very carefully.
+This program help you to print an array in Spiral Order .....
+You can know about the spiral matrices after execution of code ..

+ #Program 2 :- Check Prime Numbers
+ This program is used to check whether the number is prime or not as well as I was trying to Minimize the time complexity of it and fortunately I did it ...From O(n) to O(√n)